LivePersonInc/knowledge-center-archive/pages/documents/Release Notes/October/week-of-oct-29th.md

 {: .important}

-The timing and scope of these features or functionalities remain at the sole discretion of LivePerson and are subject to chang_e._
+The timing and scope of these features or functionalities remain at the sole discretion of LivePerson and are subject to change.

 ## New Functionality